oracle/node-oracledb/doc/api.md

 maintenance and from unplanned failures.
 Internally [Oracle Call Interface Session Pooling][6] is used, which provides many of these features.

+Since pools provide Oracle high availability features, using one is also recommended if you have a long running application, particularly if connections are released to the pool while no database work is being done.

 Pools are created by calling [`oracledb.createPool()`](#createpool).
 Generally applications will create a pool once as part of